CF-JS-iOS-G-5/javascript-back-end/README.md

   https://businesstime.herokuapp.com/api/user/123/card
   ```

-  No other data is needed as this will automatically delete all the user's cards and remove them from the S3 Bucket and from the database.
+  No other data is needed as this will automatically delete all the user's cards.

 #### Response: